This guest post was contributed by Todd Griffin of TG Psychology in NSW. See bio below.

 If you have never experienced an anxiety disorder yourself, it is likely that you know someone who does.

 Anxiety is the term used to describe the emotional and physical response to a perceived threat.
-As you encounter obstacles in your daily life, anxiety is likely common occurrence.
+As you encounter obstacles in your daily life, anxiety is likely a common occurrence.
 However, it becomes problematic and classified as disordered when anxiety becomes intense, consistent, and disruptive.
 If someone you know has anxiety that is preventing them from living their life as usual, they may be struggling with an anxiety disorder.

 When someone you love is struggling with intense anxiety, it can be just as taxing to your own system as the disorder is to theirs.
-Fortunately, there are many ways that you support yourself while you are there for your loved one.
+Fortunately, there are many ways that you can support yourself while you are there for your loved one.

 Seek professional help for your loved one.